RadinPirouz/linux-documents/Containerization & Orchestration/Kubernetes/3-Commands.md

+Below is an improved version of your Kubernetes Command Reference.
+This revision enhances clarity, fixes typos, organizes related commands into logical sections, and standardizes formatting for readability.

+---

 # Kubernetes Command Reference

-This document provides a reference for common `kubectl` commands used for managing Kubernetes clusters.
-Use the examples and explanations below to help manage nodes, namespaces, pods, deployments, and more.
+This document provides a concise reference for common `kubectl` commands used to manage Kubernetes clusters.
+Whether you’re managing nodes, namespaces, pods, deployments, or autoscaling, the examples below will help you perform everyday tasks with ease.

+---

 ## Table of Contents